 Biology and life history This leafroller overwinters as eggs laid on the bark or limbs in irregular flat masses which appear grayish by spring.
 Eggs hatch in spring as buds are opening until petal fall.
 The larvae feed for 4 to 6 weeks, then pupate in the rolled leaves and emerge as moths in early summer.
 The overwintering eggs are laid on twigs and branches in July.

-Pest monitoring Start checking for larvae around mid-March by inspecting three terminals per tree and three leaf clusters per terminal.
+Pest monitoring Start checking for larvae around mid-March by inspecting three terminals per tree and three leaf clusters per terminal for tightly rolled leaves and feeding damage on new growth.
 Each terminal is a sampling unit.
-The terminal clusters should be examined for tightly rolled leaves and feeding damage on new growth.
-Check for adults by using one pheromone trap for each 5 acres, placed 6 ft high in the tree canopy starting in mid-May.
 Treat for larvae when infestation level is 20 to 25%.
+Check for adults by using one pheromone trap for each 5 acres, place 6 ft high in the tree canopy starting in mid-May.
 Treat for adults when catch is 40 moths per week.

-Home orchardists: Hand-pick rolled leaves containing larvae or pupae.
+Home orchardists: Hand-pick and destroy rolled leaves containing larvae or pupae.

 Management-chemical control: HOME USE